Go to main content

 On January 27, the annual International Holocaust Remembrance Day was held.
 In Denmark, the day has been named Auschwitz Day, where we remember victims of the Holocaust and other genocides.

-You can watch or watch the event again in the video on the right.
+You can watch or rewatch the event by press here

 → Read much more about Auschwitz Day here